sourabhk19/TalkBits/README.md

 # TalkBits
-A social networking app like Twitter bulit using Django and React JS
+A social networking app like Twitter.
+At the moment, the app supports Likes, Unlikes, Retweets and Follower/Following features.
+More to be added.
+This project was built to better understand and implement frontend technologies Django, React JS and SQLite (Database).

 ![Web App Screenshot](https://github.com/sourabhk19/TalkBits/blob/master/readme_images/webapp_screenshot1.PNG)
 ***Work in progress***